openjdk/panama-foreign/doc/panama_ffi.md

 int x = MemoryAccess.getInt(segment);
 ```

-Alternatively, the client can fall back to use the so called *everything* segment - that is, a primordial segment which covers the entire native heap.
+Alternatively, the client can fall back to use the so called *everything* segment - that is, a primordial segment which covers the entire native heap and whose scope is always alive (the so called *global scope*).
 Since this segment is available as a constant, dereference can happen without the need of creating any additional segment instances:

 ```java
 MemoryAddress addr = ... //obtain address from native code